What I use for off camera flash with my Sony cameras

-These are my new favorites, the Godox ad200.
+These are my all time favorites, the Godox ad200.
 They’re little strobes that are quite portable.
 They are not camera brand specific.
 They work as off camera flash for any brand of camera.
 You just need the camera specific controller to be able to make it work.

 All the info is on the back end of an ad200.
 Here’s where you set it to it’s channel and group.
 Oh, one thing that was tricky for me, was finding the on/off switch.
 It’s a slim switch you slide on the right while looking at the back end.

 This is the Xpro controller for Sony.
 It does more tricks than I’ve even learned yet.
 I like it the most and find I choose the xPro over the x2t.

 This is the X2ts Controller.
 I like this one a lot because it gives me the flexibility to have no flash on camera and still control my off camera lighting, or add an on-camera flash if I wish.

 How to hitch it to a light stand